Skip to content

 3. Take Notes (Seriously)

 You’re likely to visit several homes in a short time span.
-It’s easy to forget details, especially if kitchens and bathrooms start to blur together.
+It’s easy to forget details and mix up which home had the walk-in closets or lavish bathroom.

 Bring a notebook or use a notes app to record: